zeeva85/gapminderplus/README.md

 Installation
 ------------

-You can install powers from github with:
+You can install gapminderplus from github with:

 ``` r
 # install.packages("devtools")